louiscklaw/dashboard-tryout/ai/01_greetings.md

 ## steps

-please read `ai` directory to understand the project background please read `project` directory to understand the structure
+please read `ai` directory to understand the project background please read `project` directory to understand the structure, it contains source code

 ## Rules